kickstarter/android-oss/builds.md

 ## Audience for builds

-* internalDebug: Mobile product team
+* `internalDebug`: Mobile product team
-* internalRelease: Kickstarter staff
+* `internalRelease`: Kickstarter staff
-* externalDebug: Likely won't be used much, could be useful if we establish a formal QA process as a check before public release
+* `externalDebug`: Likely won't be used much, could be useful if we establish a formal QA process as a check before public release
-* externalRelease: Public users, distributed via Play store
+* `externalRelease`: Public users, distributed via Play store

 ## Signing packages